 WPD arranges regular physical street lighting audits to establish inventory accuracy.
 These are carried out by audit contractors and are based on a national standard, which requires the audit sample to be not less than 1% of the total inventory, subject to a minimum of 200 units.
-32 audits have been carried out between 2013 to 2017 and whilst any errors found have been within metering tolerances $[\pm]1.5\%$ , the results have proved useful to both WPD and customers in the pursuit more accurate records.
-The results for 2017 to 2018 audits are not yet available, as the audits are currently being carried out.
-However, initial feedback is that errors are still within metering tolerances.
+32 audits have been carried out between 2013 to 2017 and whilst any errors found have been within metering tolerances [±]1.5%, the results have proved useful to both WPD and customers in the pursuit more accurate records.
+Due to the minimal number of settlement errors found on previous physical street lighting audits, we have ceased carrying out regular pre-planned audits for the year 2018/2019.
+Instead, WPD would consider carrying out an audit, if the internal inventory checks warranted it.
+WPD have not found it necessary to carry out any audits so far this year.